-3.2.7 Participation in Christian Living and other Religious Activities
+3.2.9 Participation in Christian Living and Values Education Classes and Activities

 As a Catholic institution, the school requires all students of any religious affiliation to attend and participate in Christian Living and Values Education Classes.
 Non-Catholic students should observe and respect Catholic religious activities and practices by being present in the venue together with the class.